Getting started

 Navigate to this address in your browser and use the `username` and `password` to login.

-In the Network Management System (NMS), create a network slice with the following attributes:
+Navigate to the `Network slices` tab and create a network slice with the following attributes:

-- Name: `Tutorial`
+- Name: `default`

 - MCC: `001`